AnejL/archer/readme.md

 However you like...
 It's free software so use it as you please!

-Code complexity is at it's lowest basically to allow adding your own modules and modifying those existing.
+Script structure easily allows adding your own modules and modifying those existing.

 Made by Anej Lekše